Shyamkumar-M/food_freshness_detector/README.md

         python -m scripts.train
 **2. Run inference (terminal-based) :**
-        python -m scripts.inference
+        python -m scripts.gui

-You will see:

-        Using device: cpu
-        Loading model...
-        Model loaded.
-Type 'exit' to quit.

-        Enter image path:

-**3. Enter the relative or absolute path to any test image:**

-The model will output:

-        >>> Prediction: SPOILED

-Type `exit` to quit.
+You will see a GUI to choose an image, and see the prediction.

 # Notes :